2026 Buyer's Guide

 Instinct 3: The Rugged Choice

-See Instinct 3 on Amazon UK
+Shop Instinct 3 on Amazon UK

 The Instinct 3 is what you buy when you'd rather not worry about the watch surviving you.
 It comes in 45mm and 50mm sizes and, mirroring the Fenix split, lets you choose between an AMOLED display or a memory-in-pixel solar version.
 The MIP solar model is the real curiosity here: you sacrifice the punchy modern screen, but in exchange the watch can essentially run forever in good light.
 For bike-packers, thru-hikers and anyone doing genuinely long expeditions, that's still a meaningful argument.